Shubham11git/FaceRecognitionProject/README.md

 # Face Recognition Web Application
 This is a Face Recognition Web Application developed using Streamlit.

-This application used webcam of a device to detect the faces and match those faces with the faces available in the 'images' directory (included in the repository).
+This application uses webcam of a device to detect the faces and to match those faces with the faces available in the 'images' directory (included in this repository).

 **[face_recognition](https://github.com/ageitgey/face_recognition)** library has been used to detect the faces from webcam and match those faces with the available faces.